Combining Photometry and Astrometry to Improve Orbit Retrieval of Directly Imaged Exoplanets: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the McGill Space Institute, TEPS CREATE and NSERC.
 We thank Ben Farr for his valuable help with \texttt{kombine}.
 We also thank fellow MEChA group members Lisa Dang, Samson Mercier, Alex Gass, and Taylor Bell for their help working through various hiccups along the way.
 We thank Chris Stark and Ell Bogat for useful conversations at a 2021 STSci Virtual Symposium.
+Finally, we thank the anonymous referee for their constructive review of the initial manuscript.